Mat-dp/mat-dp-pipeline/README.md

 ```

 The SDF is a generalised format that other more specific formats can be converted to.
 The folders can be arranged in any structure, but are most often grouped by countries, continents and parameters.
 Each level takes its intensities and indicators hierarchically.

+If you wish to save the SDF while running a specific model using CLI, you can use the following command (remember to change to the right names of your files):

+`poetry run app iam Material_intensities_database.xlsx file_with_scenarios.xls --sdf-output sdf_folder_name`

 In the cases when data within the SDF needs to be modified to reflect changes in intensities by year or technology, it is advisable to first run the model and use the option to save the SDF output.
 Then, such output can be modified and then the option to run the pipeline but starting from the SDF folder source can be used.
 Such option is: